Gophers coach P.J. Fleck waiting to name starting QB for Northwestern game

 Fresh off a victory at Nebraska that featured backup quarterback Athan Kaliakmanis leading a second-half comeback from a 10-0 deficit, Gophers coach P.J.
 Fleck on Monday did not have clarity as to who will start at QB for Saturday's game against Northwestern.

-During his weekly news conference on Monday, Fleck said he did not yet have a medical update on Tanner Morgan, the sixth-year senior who suffered what Fleck called an "upper body'' injury when sacked on the final play of the first half and missed the rest of the game.
+During his weekly news conference Monday, Fleck said he did not yet have a medical update on Tanner Morgan, the sixth-year senior who suffered what Fleck called an upper-body injury when sacked on the final play of the first half and missed the rest of the game.

 It appears the decision at quarterback this week will play out as it did during the week of the Penn State game, when Morgan's availability was a game-time decision.
 If Morgan suffered another concussion — and the diagnosis has not been announced — it would be his second in 21 days, and he would need to clear the protocol steps again before he could play.
 With only three weeks left in the regular season, the chances he returns decrease as time goes by.

-Kaliakmanis completed six of 12 passes for 137 yards and led four scoring drives against the Huskers after Morgan went 6-for-8 for 38 yards with three sacks.
-Kaliakmanis had long completions of 45 and 38 yards and rushed three times for 27 yards, forcing Nebraska's defense to pay attention to him and opening things for running back Mohamed Ibrahim, who had 110 of his 128 rushing yards and two touchdowns after halftime.
+Kaliakmanis went 6-for-12 for 137 yards and led four scoring drives against the Cornhuskers after Morgan went 6-for-8 for 38 yards with three sacks.
+Kaliakmanis had long completions of 45 and 38 yards and rushed three times for 27 yards, forcing the Nebraska defense to pay attention to him and opening things for running back Mohamed Ibrahim, who had 110 of his 128 rushing yards and two touchdowns after halftime.

 The rally from a deficit of 10 points or more ended a 32-game skid the Gophers had when facing such situations.